govtrack/django-html-emailer/README.md

 Your Templates
 --------------

-Copy the example base template files into your project (and name them as you like).
-These files provide a place to set default styling, footer text, etc. that apply across all of your emails, like base.html does for your web templates.
-You can name the files anything you like, since the name will be specified in an `{% extends ... %}` template tag in the actual email templates.
+htmlemailer composes your actual email from a series of templates.
+Usually you have:

+1. A template storing the actual content of your email (actually a pair of templates, one for the HTML part and one for the plain text part), which extends...
+2. A template that has the general design of all of your emails (CSS, header, footer), akin to your `base.html` for your site (again actually a pair, one for HTML and one for text), which extends...
+3. The HTML Email Boilerplate, which we've already converted into a template.
+4. A `..._subject.txt` template which generates the subject line of the email (it's also a template so you can use variables etc. in it).

+First copy the example "general design" template files into your project, naming them as you like.
+Copy them from:

 * htmlemailer/templates/htmlemailer/example_template.txt
 * htmlemailer/templates/htmlemailer/example_template.html

-Copy the example email files into your project (and name them as you like) to provide the content for particular emails.
+Then copy the example "actual content" template files into your project.
+You can change the path and file names, except the three files must have the *same* path name up to `.txt`, `.html`, and `_subject.txt`.
+That's how the module knows they go together.
+Our examples for you to copy are stored in:

 * htmlemailer/templates/htmlemailer/example.txt
 * htmlemailer/templates/htmlemailer/example.html
 * htmlemailer/templates/htmlemailer/example_subject.txt

-The email templates (example.txt, exmaple.html) specify the path to the base templates (example_template.txt, example_template.html) in an `{% extends ... %}` template tag, so you'll need to update the paths there to where you put your base templates.
-Then update the path in the `send_mail` call to specify the location of your email templates.
+If you changed the path of the general design templates, you'll have to update the `{% extends ... %}` template tags in `example.txt` and `example.html` to point to the new path.
+You can of course have more than one email by creating a new set of `.txt`, `.html`, and `_subject.txt` files at a different path.

+Lastly, in your call to `send_mail`, update the first argument to specify the location of your email templates.
+Just specify the common part of the path name of the three files.
+In this case, it's just `htmlemailer/example`.
+The `.txt`, `.html`, and `_subject.txt` will be added by the library.

 Advanced Usage
 --------------